 I always know a craft has worked when my kids see it and want to make it and this was the case with this paper plate bee, my daughter saw it and instantly wanted to make her own version, I did get told off for not making it cuter though, regular readers will know that I often add pink cheeks to my crafts (like on this sun craft) as my kids reckon it makes them look cuter and frankly I know better than to argue with my kids.

 I think I’ve included more step by step photos for this bee craft than I ever have on a DIY before which seems kind of crazy for a paper plate craft but I’m hoping you’ll find it helpful.
 If you do like it you can of course pin or bookmark this craft for later or you can print the how to instructions to use.
 As well as this paper plate bee craft you’ll also find some ideas for bee books to share with your child and some more of our favourite paper plate crafts for insects, spring and earth Day.
+You might also like to grab our free bee template for more easy bee crafts you can do at home.

 Paper Plate Bee